danhoying/rest_client_google_search/README.md

-# rest_client_google_search
+# Rest Client Google Search

-Allows user to make CLI Google searches using the rest-client gem
+A simple program from [The Odin Project's](http://www.theodinproject.com/ruby-on-rails/let-s-get-building?ref=lnav) Rails curriculum.
+Allows the user to make CLI Google searches using the rest-client gem.